zschaudhry/plantIdentification/README.md

   - Title, summary, and description
   - Invasive species and toxicity sections (if available)
   - Toxicity warnings are highlighted and expandable
+- Caching for faster repeated queries
+- Modular code: Wikipedia and toxicity highlighting logic are in separate modules

 ## Setup
 1. **Clone the repository**